kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 As an alumni, your participation is optional.
 Sometime, people from a couple of batch ago still participate in events.
 Even for now, I still checkin weekly to share about my work and learn about what the others have been up to as well.
-It's a really great community to be in without much commitments.
+It's a really great community to be in even as alumni.

 ### Career Service